theochem/tinydft/README.rst

 The code is designed with the following criteria in mind:

-- It depends only on established scientific Python libraries: numpy, scipy and (the lesser known) autograd.
-The latter is a library for algorithmic differentiation, used to computed analytic exchange(-correlation) potentials and grid transformation.
+- It depends only on established scientific Python libraries: numpy_, scipy_ and (the lesser known) autograd_.
+The latter is a library for algorithmic differentiation, used to computed the analytic exchange(-correlation) potential and the grid transformation.

 - The numerical integration and differentiation algorithms should be accurate enough to approx 6 significant digits in the total energy (not fully tested